delphicventurescode/HARAPPANWEAR1__whatDidTheHarappansWear__public/paperText.md

 > In a power-law dynamic, a single technological point of leverage yields compounding, astronomical results.

 Suddenly, a single machine operator wasn't just 10% or 20% more productive; by turning a single wheel, an operator could spin eight, eighty, and eventually hundreds of spools of thread simultaneously.
 Combined with water- and steam-powered looms, textile production exploded by orders of magnitude.
 Fabric transformed almost overnight from a painstakingly preserved luxury item into a mass-produced commodity.
 This hyper-abundance of cheap cloth is what finally made tailored, heavily cut, and disposable clothing economically viable on a global scale.
+The argument here is not that nature is optimizing, as made in the book "The e-dimenstionality principle", which is an interesting approach in and of itself, but that humans are clever enough that, as a species, they were also constantly optimizing.
+One must not think of the optimization we now see in the labor markets via A.I. as an aberration.

 ---